 “If you don’t know how your account is performing, you don’t know what adjustments to make,” she said.
 “Therefore, we made sure our retirement plan website offers employees detailed information regarding the daily performance of their portfolio.”

-“Retirement plan providers who accept kickback payments from mutual-fund companies have a huge incentive to include [those] mutual funds in 401(k) plans because if they do, they make more money," Swisher said.
-"Plain and simple."
+“Retirement plan providers who accept kickback payments from mutual-fund companies have a huge incentive to include [those] mutual funds in 401(k) plans, because if they do, they make more money, plain and simple,” Swisher said.

 It’s also important to find a retirement plan that gives employees constant access to their accounts through their mobile devices, Murphy said.